What Are Accounts Receivable?

 - If all else fails and you decide to turn to a collection agency, be aware that you will not recover the full amount owed.
 Collection agencies generally charge a contingency fee of from 25 percent - 45 percent of the value of the outstanding account.

 - If the customer appears to be struggling financially, try to work out a long term repayment schedule.
-In addition to eventual repayment you stand to gain goodwill from the customer which may result in more business in future.
+In addition to eventual repayment, you stand to gain goodwill from the customer which may result in more business in the future.

 - Be aware that if a delinquent customer decides to file for bankruptcy your odds of recovering the amounts owed is minimal.